 Boxer

-Boxer dogs originated in Germany in the late 19th century, developed from the Bullenbeisser and the English Bulldog.
-They were initially bred for hunting and later became popular as family pets due to their friendly nature.
-In Australia, Boxers have gained a reputation for being loyal companions, making them a favored breed among families and individuals alike.
+The Boxer is a medium to large-sized breed that originated in Germany in the late 19th century.
+Developed from the now-extinct Bullenbeisser and the English Bulldog, Boxer dogs were initially bred for hunting and guarding.
+In Australia, Boxers are popular family pets known for their playful nature and loyalty, making them a favored choice among dog owners.

 Medium To Large